April 18–19, 2020 Free Event (except for Thursday’s special Dinner)

 Colonial Trades Fair

-Local and regional artists will display their artwork and have items available for sale.
+Part of the event includes the Colonial Trades Fair.
+Local and regional artists will display their crafts and have items available for sale.

 If you are planning on participating as a reenactor, please download the registration form.